Fabric Stash Buster Bunting

 I made 25 bunting flags and my bunting measures about 4.5m/5 yards when finished.
 You can make as many as you like and your bunting can be as long or short as you wish.

 First cut out a triangle template from card.
-Mine is 10.5cm/6" x 19cm/7.5"
+Mine is 10.5cm/6" x 19cm/7.5" which made a nice size bunting garland.

 Iron your fabric scraps if they have been all scrunched up in a box or bag somewhere, maybe even wash them first if they smell a bit musty!

-I cut 50 triangles in all, to make 25 flags.
+We are making double sided bunting “flags” so I cut 50 triangles in all, to make 25 flags.

 Place any 2 triangles right sides together and stitch along the 2 long sides.
+Mix and match the fabrics, we are fabric scrap busting here after all.

 Then turn the flag right side out and press.